There is no fee unless we win!

 4. Collect Relevant Photos

 Photos make for great evidence when suing for a dog bite.
 Collect as many photos of the scene as possible.
-Make sure to get shots of the dog, the dog's owner, and your injuries.
+Make sure to get shots of the aggressive dog, the dog's owner, and your injuries.
 Video footage can also be quite helpful in dog bite cases.
 In addition to taking footage with your phone, you might also find footage from cameras belonging to businesses and residences.

 5. Report the Incident